 Based on their studies, Watts & Peretti advocate combining viral-marketing methods with traditional advertising tools to create “far more predictable results than ‘purely’ viral approaches like word-of-mouth marketing.”

 Normally, I have issues with ivory tower analysts, but based on my own professional experience, I can vouch that Watts & Peretti are absolutely right: It is the rare beast that goes viral on its own.
 In most cases, consumers need to be informed with traditional press and/or advertising.
 The “viral” part is what happens when word spreads farther and wider than the traditional media on its own.

-Here’s an example of a small viral campaign I worked on at Metacafe: “The Robotic Beer Launching Refrigerator”…
+Here’s an example of a small viral campaign I worked on: “The Robotic Beer Launching Refrigerator”…

 - Enter the Fridge: In February 2007, John Cornwell, a recent Duke University grad who invents crazy contraptions, uploaded a video about his Robotic Beer Launching Refrigerator video to Metacafe, where I was consulting.
 The fridge, which cost Cornwell $600, can pitch a can of beer on target across a room.
 Clearly an amateur production, the video features Miller Lite and Cornwell watching a Duke basketball game — all in time for March Madness, which is sponsored by rival Bud Light.